Join Our Team

 Residents can enjoy a wide variety of retail shopping opportunities at the Antelope Valley Mall and assorted mini-malls, along with “big-box” stores.
 Local and franchise eateries are abundant, providing everything from steak houses to wine bars and tea rooms.

 Many cultural and recreational amenities provide residents with choices for leisure activities.
 The area features dozens of parks and Palmdale’s Dry Town Water Park.
 Each summer, the annual Antelope Valley Fair & Alfalfa Festival showcases concerts, livestock exhibits, food and fun.
 Performing arts theaters and a local amphitheater attract headline talent, and movie theaters offer the latest releases.

-During the season, Jethawks Baseball, a Class A division of the Colorado Rockies, offers residents a family-fun baseball experience.
 The arts are celebrated in local museums and art galleries including the Lancaster Museum of Art and History, which offers traveling exhibits.

 Each and every AVUHSD administrator, faculty and staff member is committed to the learning process.
 Our mission is to provide a safe and secure learning environment that promotes a rigorous curriculum and enables our students to develop the necessary academic, technical, and work-related skills of the 21st century.
 Every student who graduates will be prepared to pursue college or any career to which he or she aspires.

 We have an excellent overall employment package.
 I invite you to explore everything our district and family friendly community have to offer.
 Teach and take pride in your accomplishment of shaping a young mind today.
 Thank you for your interest in the Antelope Valley Union High School District.

 - Brett Neal, Assistant Superintendent of Personnel